 Drinks – beer, wine and liquor is all allowed on the river.
 Take plenty of water, too – stay hydrated people!

 Waterproof phone case – this was the best thing I packed!
-You’ll have plenty of fun taking photos and sharing Instagram Stories from your river float, just make sure you keep your phone dry with this waterproof case.
-It comes in a pack of two
+You’ll have plenty of fun taking photos and sharing Instagram Stories from your river float.
+Just make sure you keep your phone dry with this waterproof case

 Dry sac – this bag was a great item for us as we could keep our sundresses, sunscreen, car keys and a small amount of cash dry